KrisNumber24/makeHtmlKanbanTxt/README.md

 # makeHtmlKanbanTxt

 Generate a html kanban board from a todo.txt to do list.
-See [here](https://github.com/todotxt/todo.txt) for a detailled description of the format.
+See [here](https://github.com/todotxt/todo.txt) for a detailled description of the todo.txt format.

 ## Preriquisites